miku/httpgetaway/Proxy.md

 ([x/proxyerr.go](x/proxyerr.go)).

-The implementation looks up the proxy from environment variables only once (since it seems this lookup can be expensive on Windows (*This mitigates expensive lookups on some platforms (e.g. Windows)*).
+The implementation looks up the proxy from environment variables only once (since it seems this lookup can be expensive on Windows: *This mitigates expensive lookups on some platforms (e.g. Windows)*.

 Here, the standard library code branches out to:

 * [x/net/http/httpproxy](https://godoc.org/golang.org/x/net/http/httpproxy)

-> // Package httpproxy provides support for HTTP proxy determination
+> Package httpproxy provides support for HTTP proxy determination based on
-> // based on environment variables, as provided by net/http's
+> environment variables, as provided by net/http's ProxyFromEnvironment
-> // ProxyFromEnvironment function.
+> function.

 Fun fact, there seemingly was a CGI (catchy name) CVE in 2016 - https://httpoxy.org/ - CGI puts the Proxy header from an incoming request into